-Jobs at Music Festivals
+Volunteering at Music Festivals

 The positions we offer normally involve stewarding in the campsite, wristbanding, assisting festival goers, bar staff, campsite information personnel, decanting roles, and other general duties.

-Shift patterns are arranged to allow you to enjoy as much of the festival as possible, where possible, but also reflect the needs of the event.
+Volunteer shift patterns are arranged to allow you to enjoy as much of the festival as possible, where possible, but also reflect the needs of the event.

 Please note: Festaff reserves the right to change your onsite hours/tasks due to the needs of the promoter and Festaff.